iron-meteor/iron-router/Guide.md

 defined, we can send a 404 response to the client instead of loading up the Meteor application.

+### Reactivity
+Your route functions and most hooks are run in a reactive computation.
+This means they will rerun automatically if a reactive data source changes.
+For example, if you call `Meteor.user()` inside of your route function, your route function will rerun each time the value of `Meteor.user()` changes.

 ## Route Parameters

 Routes can have variable parameters.
 For example, you can create one route to